MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

 ### Configure DNS servers

-1. Before making updates to the `/etc/resolv.conf` file in an Azure Ubuntu VM, its initial configuration is as follows:
+1. The initial configuration of the `/etc/resolv.conf` file in an Azure Ubuntu VM is as follows:

    :::image type="content" source="./media/custom-dns-config-images/ubuntu-dns-1.png" alt-text="Screenshot of default resolv.conf file in Ubuntu.":::

 2. Configure DNS at the Azure virtual network or network interface level.
-For more information see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).
+For more information, see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).

 3. Run the following command to apply the custom DNS entries: